limatgans/using-git/README.md

 ```

-If you go to your file, you would find `Merge Head` there.

-Your file contains a section that looks something like this:
+If you go to that file, you would find `Merge Head`, a section that looks something like this:

 ```
 `<<<<<<< HEAD:index.html